MarkBio/In-silico-Analysis-Transposon-Sequencing/README.md

   Mann–Whitney U test (not shown).
 - Visual representation; DataFrame of bacterial Data.
 Boxplot depicting the data, Linear regression depiction of correlation

 # M.abs-library-preparation-Analysis

-abs_r_analysis.py - in-silico analysis of experimental results.
+abs_library_analysis.py - in-silico analysis of experimental results.
 Transposon insertion in M. abs (ATCC 19977).
 Smooth to Rough transition associated locus.
+And also used in a more saturated Transposon-Insertion library in M. abs (ATCC 19977).
 - Work layout follows a simple process: Parse and extract sequences, trimming, nucleotides rearrangement and then mapping.
 - Documentation is presented in the py.files, explanaton & commentary are located by the layout and the function used.
   The stages of each analysis is reported with I/O and the desired results.
 The analysis is elementary, accessible, very mutable